-warning Control Hazard: Do not trim the engine out too far or you may lose control of the boat.
+WARNING out too far or you may lose control of the boat.
 If you lose control of the boat, pull back on the throttle and trim in at the same time.

 See the Operating the Boat section of this manual for more details.